awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

    -nvme0n1p128  259:3    0   1M  0 part
    ```

    The following is example output for a T2 instance\.
-The root device is `/dev/xvda`\.
-The attached volume is `/dev/xvdf`, which is not yet mounted\.
+The root device is `/dev/xvda`, which has one partition named `xvda1`\.
+The attached volume is `/dev/xvdf`, which has no partitions and is not yet mounted\.

    ```
    [ec2-user ~]$ lsblk